The 203 Theremin

 (back to contents)

-Alternative Parts Table and Assembly
+Alternative Assembly Procedure.

-Wire-Wrap® board and the enclosure.
+board and the enclosure.

 Calibration Procedure